pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Life's most persistent and urgent question is 'What are you doing for others?'"
 --Martin Luther King, Jr.

 "An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity."
 --Martin Luther King, Jr.

 "The Arc of the Moral Universe Is Long, but It Bends Toward Justice"
 --Martin Luther King, Jr.

 "Death is the irreducible common denominator of all men."
-–Dr. Martin Luther King, Jr.
+--Martin Luther King, Jr.

 "A lie can not live."
-–Dr. Martin Luther King, Jr.
+--Martin Luther King, Jr.

 "We strive for perfection and achieve excellence."
 --Angela Kirkland (Nvidia interviewer)